 Speeding Ticket Data from Rensselaer County, NY

-The local police aren’t the only ones who are tough on speeders in Rensselaer County.
-The traffic courts can be tough too, with only 5.1% of drivers seeing their tickets dismissed or acquitted.
-However, drivers who hire an experienced traffic ticket attorney are likely to get better results; an attorney can negotiate to have a Rensselaer County speeding ticket reduced to a lesser offense, preferably one with fewer or no points and which will have little or no impact on one’s auto insurance rates.
+The state police are not the only group that maintains a strict stance on speeding violations in Rensselaer County; the traffic courts are known to be equally unforgiving.
+Only a mere 4.7% of drivers were able to have their tickets dismissed or be acquitted.
+However, those who opt to hire a seasoned traffic ticket attorney are more likely to achieve better outcomes.
+These attorneys have the expertise to negotiate with the authorities and have a speeding ticket reduced to a lesser offense.
+Ideally, this reduction would result in fewer or no points on the driver’s record and have minimal or no impact on auto insurance rates.

 Rensselaer County Geography and How It Relates to Traffic Tickets